 The requirements of this Paragraph do not apply to nonprofit health or nonprofit educational institutions.

-(nq) If the owner or operator of a source is using projected actual emissions to avoid applicability of nonattainment new source review, the owner or operator shall notify submit an applicaiton the Director of the modification before beginning actual construction.
+(q) If the owner or operator of a source is using projected actual emissions to avoid applicability of nonattainment new source review, the owner or operator shall notify submit an applicaiton the Director of the modification before beginning actual construction.
 The notification shall include:

 (1) a description of the project;